Nicholaswogan/PhotochemPy/README.md

 **Fortran source:** If you prefer to use the code exclusively in Fortran, that is OK too.
 An example is provided in the folder `examples/fortran_example`.
 If you only use the Fortran source, you do not need `Python` with `numpy` installed on your system (you only need the GNU compiler collection).

-## Documentation and usage
+## Documentation
-Read the documentation [here](https://photochempy.readthedocs.io/en/latest/).
+Read the [documentation here](https://photochempy.readthedocs.io/en/latest/).
 The best way to get started is [with this Tutorial in the documentation](https://photochempy.readthedocs.io/en/latest/Tutorial.html).

 ## History
 PhotochemPy is an updated version of the [Atmos](https://github.com/VirtualPlanetaryLaboratory/atmos) photochemical model, originally developed by Jim Kasting and Kevin Zahnle and further developed by many of their students and colleges.